Celso Ad. Castillo

+Celso Adolfo Castillo (September 12, 1943 – November 26, 2012) was a Filipino film director and screenwriter.
+He was known as the Messiah of Philippine Cinema for directing films that broke new ground in Philippine cinema, including Asedillo, Patayin Mo sa Sindak si Barbara, and Burlesk Queen, among others.
+Castillo was a prolific director who made 64 films throughout his life, casting actors like Fernando Poe Jr., Vilma Santos, and Maria Isabel Lopez.

 Early life and education

 Castillo was born in Siniloan, Laguna on September 12, 1943.
 He became a movie director, scriptwriter and actor.
 He was the son of lawyer-writer Dominador Ad Castillo, and Marta Adolfo.

 Celso Castillo studied at Manuel L. Quezon University and obtained his Bachelor of Arts degree in English literature in 1964.